hbctraining/main/Where to Start/intro.md

 ## Where do I go from here?

 Hopefully you now feel like you have a grasp on some of these terms.
-If you want to start getting your hands wet, we recommend that you take our [Intro to R Course](https://hbctraining.github.io/Intro-to-R-flipped/schedules/links-to-lessons.html) and the appropriate shell intro for the cluster you will use, either [O2](https://hbctraining.github.io/Intro-to-shell-flipped/schedule/links-to-lessons.html) or [FAS-RC](https://hbctraining.github.io/Intro-to-shell-fasrc-flipped/schedule/links-to-lessons.html).
-You are free to take a workshop with us or work through the lessons yourself at your own pace.
-See our [main page](https://hbctraining.github.io/main/) for all course offerings.
+If you want to start getting your hands wet, we recommend that you take a look at our training program. <INCLUDE LINK TO THE MAIN_DRAFT PAGE HERE?>

  Happy Computing!